dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

+Doing Dawn of the Infinite on hard mode without any deaths in the group can reward you with a [Mirror of Fractured Tomorrows](https://www.wowhead.com/item=207581/mirror-of-fractured-tomorrows) on the myth track, allowing it to be upgraded to 528.
+This is very likely going to be your best trinket for every scenario if you manage to get a hold of it.

+[Umbreiskul's Fractured Heart](https://www.wowhead.com/item=193639/umbrelskuls-fractured-heart) is simming better than a lot of other options at lower ilvl.
+It may be worth getting this trinket early on in the season, but it loses value on higher ilvls.

 Please use Top Gear or Droptimizer on [Raidbots](https://raidbots.com) in order to decide what trinkets to use/farm, but the following list should give you a good idea of some of the trinkets you will want to look out for.
 The list is in roughly power-level order assuming the highest item level versions of the trinkets.

-[Umbreiskul's Fractured Heart](https://www.wowhead.com/item=193639/umbrelskuls-fractured-heart) is simming better than a lot of other options at lower ilvl.
-It may be worth getting this trinket early on in the season, but it loses value on higher ilvls.

 - [Neltharion's Call to Suffering](https://www.wowhead.com/ptr-2/item=204211/neltharions-call-to-suffering)
 - [Irideus Fragment](https://www.wowhead.com/ptr-2/item=193743/irideus-fragment)